UP210374/UP210374_CPP/Cuatri/U2/README.md

         cout << "Your percentage obtain in evaluetion is: " << percentage << "%" << endl;
         cout << "Your bonus is: " <<"$"<< bonus << endl;
     }

-    else
+    //If the user did not obtain a score among the desired ones, the following will be printed else
     cout << "Your percentage isnt exist" << endl;